 Learning Mandarin?
 Check out our free placement test to see how your level measures up!

 When you thank someone for something, this is the phrase you will hear in return.
 Yep, you’re right! it can mean “You’re welcome,” “Don’t mention it,” or “My pleasure.”
 This is another great one to add to your Mandarin vocabulary arsenal.

 Pronunciation: Boo how eeh si

-If you’re caught on the local trains or buses during rush hour in Taipei, you’ll need to keep this phrase on standby for when you’re pushing your way off.
+If you’re caught on the local trains or buses during rush hour in Taipei, you will need to keep this phrase on standby for when you’re pushing your way off.
 It translates as ‘pardon’ or ‘excuse me’ and can also be used to get someone’s attention if you need to ask them something.

 Pronunciation: Doo oh show chee an

-When you visit Taiwan’s night markets you’ll notice right away that not all the cool goodies you find there have price tags.
+When you visit Taiwan’s night markets you will notice right away that not all the cool goodies you find there have price tags.
 Before you break out your bartering skills you’ll want to ask Duō shǎo qián which means “How much?”
 If you don’t know all your numbers in Mandarin yet, don’t worry, vendors will type out the amounts on their calculators so you can see.